.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 Useful Ratio: 0.6 : 1

-Thoughts: I hit this a few times with ASP.NET where two sites ran in the same AppPool and one site was running 1.1 and the other 2.0 and there would be a failure.
+Thoughts: I hit this a few times with ASP.NET where two sites ran in the same AppPool, and one site was running 1.1 while the other ran 2.0, resulting in failure.

-This was primarily put in also to allow plug-ins built in different CLR’s run in the same application.
+This was primarily put in place to also allow plugins built in different CLRs to run in the same application.

-Besides the ASP.NET issue I’ve not seen a need for this, it really feels like plumbing for future applications.
+Besides the ASP.NET issue, I haven’t seen a need for this—it really feels like plumbing for future applications.

 Update: Mike posted in the comments a great use case I didn’t think of, which adds more value for this feature.